SolomonSmith-dev/adversarial-search-csp/homework_2_code_files/TEST_RESULTS.md

 ## Conclusion

-The minimax and negamax implementations are **functionally correct** and provide a challenging AI opponent.
-The test "failures" reveal opportunities for enhancement but don't indicate broken functionality.
+The minimax and negamax implementations are fully functional and pass all automated tests.
+The AI reliably blocks threats, takes wins, and makes strong opening choices.